ucla-imls-open-sci/lc-open-science-community-of-practice/episodes/programs-and- engagement-strategies.md

 |                |            |                 |             |         |

 :::::: keypoints
-- Identifying needs helps tailor your community to local goals.
+- Consider deeper engagement, not just outreach with regular programming.
-- Stakeholder diversity improves sustainability and reach.
+- Planning a specific program and audience can help foster community.
-- Starting with a small, committed team can build momentum.
+- The format and strategy for engagment can make a difference.
 ::::::